 Scholarship Announcements and Publicity

-Only one tuition-reduction benefit may be applied to tuition.
+Only one scholarship award can be applied to a student’s tuition.

 This scholarship is not managed by Walden University’s Office of Financial Aid.
 Please call an enrollment advisor at 844-398-6089 for more information.